dakarie/MIST-4610-Group-7-Project/README.md

      ```

 3. **Query 3: (Complex)**
-   - **Description:** Customers Who Spent More Than the Average Across All Orders
+   - **Description:** Lists customers whose total spending is above the average payment amount across all customers.
-   - **Justification:** Identifies high-value customers for loyalty programs or marketing
+   - **Justification:** Identifying high-spending customers helps managers recognize and reward top buyers, target them for exclusive deals or loyalty perks, and focus marketing efforts on customers who provide the greatest financial value to the business.
    - **SQL Code:**
      ```sql
      SELECT